Giskard-AI/giskard/docs/knowledge/llm_vulnerabilities/index.rst

 Example: Sycophancy detector
 """"""""""""""""""""""""""""

-The sycophancy detector (see :class:~giskard.scanner.llm.LLMSycophancyDetector) is an example of an LLM-assisted detector.
+The sycophancy detector (see :class:~giskard.scanner.llm.LLMBasicSycophancyDetector) is an example of an LLM-assisted detector.
 Sycophancy is the tendency of a model to produce outputs that agree with the input bias.
 This is often linked to model hallucination, and allows us to test for model coherency and hallucination even when we don't have access to specific ground truth data to verify the model outputs.